Susan Calvin: Portrayals in other media

-She was played by three separate actresses in British television, beginning in 1962 with Maxine Audley in an adaption of "Little Lost Robot" for the TV series Out of This World, then later played by Beatrix Lehmann in the 1967 "The Prophet", and followed by Wendy Gifford in 1969's "Liar!" both being episodes in the series Out of the Unknown.
+She was played by three separate actresses in British television, beginning in 1962 with Maxine Audley in an adaptation of "Little Lost Robot" for the TV series Out of This World, then later played by Beatrix Lehmann in the 1967 "The Prophet", and followed by Wendy Gifford in 1969's "Liar!" both being episodes in the series Out of the Unknown.

-Ann Firbank portrayed the character serving the same function, renamed Inge Jensen, in the Out of the Unknown adaptation of "Satisfaction Guaranteed".
-Margaret Robertson played her in the BBC Radio 4 adaptation of the same story.

 Harlan Ellison's script for a feature adaptation, begun in 1977 and finished in 1978, would have featured Susan Calvin prominently.
 The story presents Calvin as a legendary figure, now aged 82.
 Taking a cue both from the framing sequence of I, Robot and from Citizen Kane, the film would have presented incidents from Calvin's earlier life, in which she would figure prominently, even if absent in the original story.
 Ellison envisioned the role as a vehicle for Joanne Woodward.

 The 2004 film I, Robot was not originally based on Asimov's but had an unrelated script, which was then retrofitted into an adaptation.
 Here, Calvin is played by Bridget Moynahan.
-She serves as an operative who "makes the robots seem more human" and dependent on the Three Laws of Robotics.
-She disbelieves Del Spooner's claim that robots can be violent, then comes round to Spooner's line of thinking and discovers that the robot Sonny had killed Dr. Alfred Lanning.

 References by other writers

 Arthur C. Clarke mentions Susan Calvin several times alongside Ada Lovelace and Grace Hopper: In his novel 3001: The Final Odyssey she appears as a female "role-model" in "the battle of wits between man and machine" (Chapter 36: Chamber of Horrors); in The Ghost from the Grand Banks Clarke refers to "the small pantheon of famous women programmers" while he puts one of the novel's characters in a league with the three aforementioned ladies (Chapter 4: The Century Syndrome).

 It is unclear whether Clarke is referring to Calvin in the sense of Asimov's fictional character or as a character who existed in his fictional universe.

 Susan Calvin also appears in David Wingrove's illustrated book The Immortals of Science Fiction"(1980).
 Here she is interviewed, along with nine other famous science fiction characters.

-In November 2009, the Isaac Asimov estate announced the upcoming publication of Robots and Chaos, the first volume in a trilogy featuring Susan Calvin and authored by fantasy author Mickey Zucker Reichert.
-The book was published in November, 2011 under the title I, Robot: To Protect.
+In November 2009, the Isaac Asimov estate announced the upcoming publication a prequel trilogy featuring Susan Calvin authored by fantasy author Mickey Zucker Reichert.
+The first novel was tentatively named Robots and Chaos.
+The volumes of the trilogy were published by Penguin Random House in 2011, 2013, and 2016, respectively.